Random walks on Baumslag-Solitar groups: Baumslag--Solitar groups

-Here and throughout the paper, we use the symbol $\mathbb{N}_{0}$ to denote the non-negative integers and the symbol $\mathbb{N}$ to denote the strictly positive integers.
+\emph{Here and throughout the present paper, we use the symbol $\mathbb{N}_{0}$ to denote the non-negative integers and the symbol $\mathbb{N}$ to denote the strictly positive ones.}

-\begin{defn}[``path'', ``reduced path''] Given a graph with vertex set $V$, we consider finite paths $v:\sset{0,1,\dotsc,n}\to V$, infinite paths $v:\mathbb{N}_{0}\to V$, and doubly infinite paths $v:\mathbb{Z}\to V$.
-In any case, being a path means that for every possible choice of $k$ the vertices $v(k)$ and $v(k+1)$ are adjacent in the graph.
-Moreover, we say that a path is reduced if for every possible choice of $k$ the vertices $v(k)$ and $v(k+2)$ are distinct. \end{defn}
+\begin{defn}[``path'', ``reduced path''] Given a simple graph with vertex set $V$, we consider finite paths $v:\sset{0,1,\dotsc,n}\to V$, infinite paths $v:\mathbb{N}_{0}\to V$, and doubly infinite paths $v:\mathbb{Z}\to V$.
+In any case, being a path means that for every possible choice of $k$ the vertices $v(k)$ and $v(k+1)$ are adjacent.
+A path is reduced if for every possible choice of $k$ the vertices $v(k)$ and $v(k+2)$ are distinct. \end{defn}

-Fix an ascending doubly infinite path $v:\mathbb{Z}\to G/B$ in the tree $\mathbb{T}$.
-Ascending refers to the level function defined in Remark \ref{rem:levelmaps}, and it means that for every $k\in\mathbb{Z}$ the vertex $v(k)$ is located above the preceding vertex $v(k-1)$.
-Now, let $G_{v}$ be the full $\pi_{\mathbb{T}}$-preimage of $v(\mathbb{Z})$, i.\,e.~the set consisting of all $g\in G$ such that the image $\pi_{\mathbb{T}}(g)$ is traversed by $v$.
-The subgraph $\mathbb{G}_{v}\leq\mathbb{G}$ spanned by $G_{v}$, see \circled{1} in Figure~\ref{fig:hyperbolic}, is obviously connected so that the graph distance $\ddhyp$ becomes a metric.
-This subgraph is sometimes referred to as discrete hyperbolic plane or plane of bricks, which makes particular sense in light of Proposition \ref{prop:discretehyperbolicplane}.
-Variations of the latter have already been used in the literature, e.\,g.~in \cite{ancona-1988}, \cite{fm-1998}, and \cite{cfm-2004}.
-Concerning \cite{ancona-1988}, see also the remark in \cite[p.~382]{cw-1992}.
+\begin{rem}[``discrete hyperbolic plane''] One way to recover hyperbolic structures within the Cayley graph $\Gamma$ is the following.
+Fix an ascending doubly infinite path $v:\mathbb{Z}\to G/B$ in the tree $T$.
+Ascending refers to the level function constructed in Definition \ref{defn:levelmaps} and Remark~\ref{rem:neighbours}, and it means that for every $k\in\mathbb{Z}$ the vertex $v(k)$ is located below the following vertex $v(k+1)$.
+Let $G_{v}$ be the full $\pi_{T}$-preimage of the path, i.\,e.~the set consisting of all $g\in G$ such that $\pi_{T}(g)$ is contained in $v(\mathbb{Z})$.
+The subgraph $\Gamma_{v}\leq\Gamma$ spanned by $G_{v}$, see \circled{1} in Figure~\ref{fig:hyperbolic}, is connected so that the graph distance $\ddhyp$ is a metric.
+This subgraph is sometimes referred to as discrete hyperbolic plane or plane of bricks, which makes particular sense in light of the fact that the restriction $\pi_{\mathbb{H}}| _{G_{v}}:G_{v}\to\mathbb{H}$ is a quasi-isometry, even a bi-Lipschitz map, between the graph~$\Gamma_{v}$ endowed with the graph distance $\ddhyp$ and the hyperbolic plane~$\mathbb{H}$ endowed with the standard metric $\dhyp$. \end{rem}